mdarsal23/Netlogo/README.md

-Here is a list of samples I built using Netlogo.
+Here is will be a list of models I will be building using Netlogo.
 First one is following the standard procedures given on NetLogo's website